pdp2shirts/FAS-ansible-use-cases/docs/01-deploy-redirect-readme.rst

    .. note::

-      The IP address shown will differ from your IP address, make sure to use your own inventory file
+      The Public IP address shown will differ from your lab's Public IP address, make sure to use your own inventory file

    |
    .. image:: images/UseCase1-960.gif